« State-specific resources Arizona

 Construction Lien Waivers in Arizona

-Required Format: Arizona is one of a dozen states where all waivers MUST substantially follow statutorily required verbiage to be valid so be sure to check with your constuction attorney and consult the relevant state statutes.
+Required format: Arizona is one of a dozen states where all waivers MUST substantially follow statutorily required verbiage to be valid so be sure to check with your constuction attorney and consult the relevant state statutes.

-Required Notarization: Arizona does not require waivers to be notarized.
+Required notarization: Arizona does not require waivers to be notarized.

 Arizona requires specific waiver forms for conditional and unconditional releases upon progress and final payments.
 These waivers must be in writing and signed by the claimant.